The V4i team is a committee of passionate locals. The new committee was elected in 2025 and are listed alphabetically below

 Tony Lane

-Tony is passionate about education, community wellbeing and environmental sustainability so it was only natural that he got involved in community-based grass-roots politics.
-Tony values the collegiate approach of the V4i community recognising that respectful processes create opportunities for all people to make a positive contribution and improve social and environmental outcomes.
+Tony has long been involved in education, community wellbeing and environmental sustainability so it was only natural that he got involved in community-based grass-roots politics.
+Tony values the very positive role played by V4i across the Indi community and was a founding V4i member in 2012.

-Tony is a member of the Wangaratta Landcare and Sustainability Inc. which is part of the Victorian Landcare Network.
-He also served as Board Chair at Galen Catholic College for six years.
-Tony has lived and worked in the North East for 35 years.
-For most of this time he has worked in the public sector, initially in employment and training, and currently in health and aged care.
-Tony and his wife Donna have raised three children who have all flown the nest.
+Tony is President of the Wangaratta Landcare and Sustainability Inc. which is part of the Victorian Landcare Network.
+He also served on school boards for many years , including six years as Board Chair at Galen Catholic College.
+Now retired, after a career in the public sector in the areas of employment and training and health and aged care.

 Paul Ryan